aysannazarmohamady/Lifescience_Visualization/clinical_trials/Oncology/swimmer_plot/README.md

 - Communicating the proportion of patients who remain on treatment at landmark timepoints
 - Supplementary figures in clinical publications (commonly paired with waterfall plots)
 - Regulatory dossiers requiring patient-level response timelines
-- Basket trial figures where histology-specific duration patterns need to be visible
+- Basket trial figures where histology-specific duration patterns need to be visible side by side

 **Limitations:**
-- Does not show magnitude of tumor shrinkage, use waterfall plots
+- Does not show magnitude of tumor shrinkage — use waterfall plots
-- Does not show continuous tumor size trajectories, use spider plots
+- Does not show continuous tumor size trajectories — use spider plots
 - Becomes hard to read beyond ~100 patients per panel; consider subgroup filtering
-- Sorting by duration means individual patients cannot be tracked across multiple figures
+- Sorting by BOR then duration means individual patients cannot be easily tracked across multiple figures
+- Per-histology plots currently render the evaluable subset only; adjust `eval` filter in `sort_swimmer()` if full enrollment counts are needed

 ---